AT&T reveals data breach affecting 9 million wireless accounts

 What information was exposed in this data breach?

-The company claims credit card information, social security numbers and account passwords were not exposed during the data breach.
+The company said credit card information, social security numbers and account passwords were not exposed during the data breach.
 However, the Customer Proprietary Network Information (CPNI) of roughly 9 million AT&T users was exposed, which includes information like first names, wireless account numbers, wireless phone numbers and email addresses.

 An AT&T spokesperson said, “A small percentage of impacted customers also had exposure of rate plan name, past due amount, monthly payment amount, various monthly charges and/or minutes used.
 The information was several years old.”